 Stroke can be caused by either haemorrhage or thrombosis.
 A haemorrhage occurs when a weakened blood vessel ruptures in the brain, whereas thrombosis occurs when a clot is formed and blocks the blood supply to the brain.
 The occurrence of either will cause oxygen-deprivation in parts of the brain, resulting in damage to brain cells and therefore affecting abilities controlled by those areas of the brain.
-Early rehab plays a vital role in helping the patient recover bodily functions.
+Early stroke rehabilitation plays a vital role in helping the patient recover bodily functions.

 How does TCM help stroke patients during rehab?